“Based on our Nottingham heritage, this is a shopping experience not to be missed.”

 Eddy, 5* TripAdvisor Review

-Having lived and studied in Nottingham, Debbie fell head over heels for the stories of regions rich textile heritage, that started with securing student sponsorship from royal lace knit manufacturer G.H.Hurt & Son est. 1912 who supported Debbie with yarn and mentoring for her Textile Degree and Masters.
+Having lived and studied in Nottingham, Debbie fell head over heels for the stories of regions rich textile heritage and Nottingham Lace.
+This was started by securing student sponsorship from royal lace knit manufacturer G.H.Hurt & Son est. 1912 who supported Debbie with yarn and mentoring for her Textile Degree and Masters.

 On establishing her first jewellery collection in 2006, Debbie experimented with casting Nottingham made knit and lace fabrics cast within her own resin jewellery collections.